 In today’s world, being a teacher is an incredible challenge.
 Beyond the day to day of teaching and marking, teachers are faced with students with behavioral or family issues, learning disabilities, and more.
-As a school administrator, keeping your teachers motivated is one of your most important roles.
-Here are ten tips to keep your teachers motivated throughout the school year!
+As a school administrator, keeping teachers motivated is an important part of your role.
+Motivated teachers foster a collaborative culture and a positive environment for faculty and students.

 1. Make yourself available